causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/download_eia_metadata.API.md

 This allows users to:

 - **Discover dataset routes**
   Retrieve the full category tree exposed by the EIA API and identify dataset leaf paths (for example, `electricity/sales/retail`) that define related time series

 - **Identify available metrics**
   Extract the measurable variables (referred to as metrics in the EIA API) for each dataset, such as total revenue, number of customers, or electricity consumption

-- **Preview supported frequencies, units, and facets** Understand the temporal resolution (e.g., monthly, annual), the measurement units (e.g., kilowatthours or dollars), and the filtering dimensions (facets) required by each dataset (for example, `stateid=CA`, `sectorid=RES`)
+- **Preview supported frequencies, units, and facets**
+  Understand the temporal resolution (e.g., monthly, annual), the measurement units (e.g., kilowatthours or dollars), and the filtering dimensions (facets) required by each dataset (for example, `stateid=CA`, `sectorid=RES`)

+  Each dataset defines one or more **facets**, which are categorical filters used to construct valid time series API queries.
+A facet includes:

+  - A **facet type**, such as `stateid` or `sectorid`
+  - A list of **allowed values**, like `CA`, `TX`, or `OTH`
+  - Optional **descriptive labels** (aliases) for UI display

+  To retrieve data for a given dataset, you must supply **exactly one value for each required facet**.
+The required facet types vary across datasets.

+  Note: The EIA API does not indicate which combinations of facet values will return data.
+While you can construct syntactically correct URLs using this metadata, actual data availability must be tested independently.

-- **Flatten nested metadata into a tabular format** Generate a `pd.DataFrame` where each row represents a unique time series defined by a valid combination of metric, frequency, and facet values
+- **Flatten nested metadata into a tabular format**
+  Generate a `pd.DataFrame` where each row represents a possible combination of metric, frequency, and facet values described by the dataset metadata

 - **Construct time series query URLs**
-  Build syntactically valid EIA API URLs to retrieve specific time series, without checking whether those URLs return data
+  Build syntactically correct EIA API URLs to retrieve specific time series, without checking whether those URLs actually return data

 ## Problem it solves

-The EIA API exposes thousands of datasets organized in a nested category tree
+The EIA API exposes thousands of datasets organized in a nested category tree.

 Each dataset is defined by: